magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

 var deviceName = payloadJson.EUI;
 // Specify the device type.
 Use one data converter per device type or application. var deviceType = 'temperature-sensor';
-// Optionally, add the customer name and device group to automatically create them in ThingsBoard and assign new device to it.
+// Optionally, add the customer name and device group to automatically create them in IoT Hub and assign new device to it.
 // var customerName = 'customer';
 // var groupName = 'thermostat devices';
 // Result object with device/asset attributes/telemetry data